AndreyGalchevski/psychic-poker-player/readme.md

 ## Running the tests

-Replace the input.txt file in input folder with your own file (but with the sam name :) ) and run the following command in the terminal
+Replace the data in the input.txt in the input folder with your own data and run the following command in the terminal

 ```
 node app.js
 ```

+The results will be in output.txt inside the output folder

 ## Built With